 "Aging and aging-related diseases represent an increasing burden on modern society," he observed.
 "Drugs that slow the aging process would be very desirable.
 These findings raise the possibility of a hormone therapy to extend life span."

 Curcumin may help prevent metastasis

 October 15, 2012.
-Writing in an article published online on October 5, 2012 in the journal Carcinogenesis, German and Italian researchers report a protective effect for curcumin, a compound that occurs in the spice turmeric, against metastasis of prostate cancer in an animal model.
+Writing in an article published online on October 5, 2012 in the journal Carcinogenesis, German and Italian researchers report an anti-metastatic effect for curcumin, a compound that occurs in the spice turmeric, in an animal model of prostate cancer.